carterww/fiber/README.md

 # Fiber
 Fiber is a thread pool library built on top of POSIX Threads (pthreads) API.
-Even though it only supports pthreads right now, it can be ported to use other threading APIs somewhat easily.
+Even though it only supports pthreads right now, it can be modified to use other threading APIs somewhat easily.

 ## API
-Each function that makes up Fiber's API is provided in [fiber.h](fiber.h).
+Each function that makes up Fiber's API can be found in [fiber.h](fiber.h).
 Each function has a comment above its prototype describing its behavior, parameters, and return value.

-[fiber.h](fiber.h) does not provide prototypes for queue functions.
+fiber.h does not provide prototypes for queue functions.
+These will be found in separte header file(s).
-Each function's behavior is thoroughly documented in [fiber.h](fiber.h).

 ## Writing a Custom Job Queue
 Fiber provides a default [job queue implementation](fiber_fifo.h) that should fulfil most needs,